tumor stage and certain tumor characteristics (such as hormone receptor status), as well as your age, overall health and personal preferences.

 Although exact chemotherapy plans vary from person to person, treatment guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.
-The American Society of Clinical Oncology (ASCO) and National Comprehensive Care Network (NCCN) are two respected organizations that regularly update and post their guidelines online.
+The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.
 The National Cancer Institute (NCI) also has overviews of treatment options.

 Side effects are one reason people have trouble completing oral chemotherapy .
 Although most side effects go away shortly after chemotherapy ends, preventing or treating symptoms can help you complete your course of chemotherapy.
-You should never feel you have to endure side effects, such as nausea, without any support.
+You should never feel you have to endure side effects, such as nausea.
 Talk to your health care provider about any side effects you are having.
 He/she may be able to prescribe medications to treat your side effects or change your treatment plan to reduce them.